INSPIRE-MIF/gp-data-service-linking-simplification/good-practice/data-service-linking-simplification-spec.md

 Note that often the organisation responsible for the metadata is not the same as the organisation responsible for the service operations.
 In "_Scenario 1_", this situation could easily lead to duplications, errors and/or lack of synchronised information.
 Such issues could be avoided by implementing "_Scenario 2_", whose requirements and definitions are already provided in both the [INSPIRE NS - Download Service TG] and [INSPIRE NS - View Service TG] documents.
 In this case, the service metadata would be no longer required (at least for the purpose of this linkage simplification), so its creation could be skipped or automated by dedicated software implementations of the INSPIRE Discovery Service.

 Furthermore, the implementation of "_Scenario 2_" for Network Services could provide an opportunity for the revision of the mapping of the INSPIRE requirements, currently expressed in the Extended Capabilities section (especially the Conformance declaration) requiring the use of specialised extensions of software products.
-Refer to the [Annex B](#annex-b) for further details.
+Refer to the [Section 9](#part-b) for further details.

 # Annex A: Examples <a name="annex-a"></a>